 Erik Anderson: using water isotopes to link water and solute movement in cultivated and uncultivated soils - Judith Basin.
 Erik is majoring in Soil and Water Science and was advised by Stephanie Ewing.

-Noelani Boise: assessing the effect of change in temperature and precipitation on a cheatgrass-invaded rangeland - Red and Tim Seipel.
+Noelani Boise: assessing the effect of change in temperature and precipitation on a cheatgrass-invaded rangeland - Red Bluff Research Ranch, Norris.
+Noelani is majoring in Environmental Biology and was advised by Lisa Rew, Erik Lehnhoff, and Tim Seipel.